boazbk/tcs/lec_03_computation.md

 Still his description of the algorithms were rather informal by today's standards.
 For example, here is how al-Khwarizmi described how to solve an equation of the form $x^2 +bx = c$:^[Translation from "The Algebra of Ben-Musa", Fredric Rosen, 1831.]

->_[How to solve an equation of the form ] "roots and squares are equal to numbers": For instance "one square , and ten roots of the same, amount to thrity-nine dirhems" that is to say, what must be the square which, when increased by ten of its own root, amounts to thirty-nine?
+>_[How to solve an equation of the form ] "roots and squares are equal to numbers": For instance "one square , and ten roots of the same, amount to thirty-nine dirhems" that is to say, what must be the square which, when increased by ten of its own root, amounts to thirty-nine?
 The solution is this: you halve the number of the roots, which in the present instance yields five.
 This you multiply by itself; the product is twenty-five.
 Add this to thirty-nine' the sum is sixty-four.
 Now take the root of this, which is eight, and subtract from it half the number of roots, which is five; the remainder is three.
 This is the root of the square which you sought for; the square itself is nine._

 ![An explanation for children of the two digit addition algorithm](../figure/addition_regrouping.jpg){#childrenalg .class width=300px height=300px}